I was never a cat person.

 Habit, you know?

-Daisy was intended for daughter Jessica, until Jesse went off to school in another state and left her with me.
+Daisy was intended for daughter Jessica, until Jess went off to school in another state and left her with me.

 I don’t claim Daisy was ever my cat.
 I’m uncomfortable using that possessive pronoun to identify others – animal and human, alike.
 I’m not even comfortable with the term pet.
 But Daisy and I found close companionship in the 14 years we were together.